 You will need either comprehensive health insurance which covers your stay in Thailand or, cash available to pay for treatment in case of an accident (around $3,000 USD in case of venomous snakebite).
 You’ll be required to sign a waiver stating you have one or the other.

 Our Snakebite Safety Record

-For more than a decade, we have had a flawless safety record.
+For nearly fifteen years we have had a flawless safety record.
 We’re proud of that, and we take safety very seriously.
 We have never had anyone on our field trips bitten by a venomous snake and we’ve been doing this since 2008.
 In the case of an emergency, we have well-equipped hospitals within a short drive.
 All hospitals are required by law to have anti-venom for common venomous snakes found in our area (pit vipers, kraits, cobras).